rstudio/visual-markdown-editing/docs/copyedit-technical.md

 ## LaTeX and HTML

 You can also include raw LaTeX commands or HTML tags when authoring in visual mode.
-The raw markup will be automatically recognized and syntax highlighted For example:
+The raw markup will be automatically recognized and syntax highlighted.
+For example:

 <img src="images/visual-editing-raw.png" width="700"/>